 knows and can apply the Word of God, Christian doctrine, and the Lutheran Confessions in a Lutheran school setting.

-Synod certification is only for those who are already teachers.
+Ministry certification is only for those who are already teachers.
 The program provides spiritual training for gospel ministry in a Lutheran context.
 It does not provide teaching qualifications or credentials.

 There are three areas of teaching ministry certification.
 Certification in one area qualifies one to be called only for the corresponding position.